macroverse-r/macroverse/README.md

 ## License

-The macroverse ecosystem is available under a dual-licensing model:
+The macroverse ecosystem is licensed under AGPL-3.0.

-- **Open Source**: AGPL-3.0 for academic and non-commercial use
-- **Commercial**: Alternative licensing available for commercial applications

-See LICENSE.md for details.